Site Map * Site Search Events * Pan Global * Message Board * Guest Book * Pan News * Pan Radio * Pan New York * About Us * Feedback

 It becomes abundantly clear in a short while to even the most casual observer, that the majority of the people occupying the North Stand during the competition have little or zero interest in the actual music event that is taking place on stage.
 The panorama competition is nothing more than a back drop to the all-exclusive mammoth party/picnic that is really the true reason for the presence of this boisterous crowd.
 There is absolutely nothing wrong with large numbers of people coming to together to have a good time - and by all observations the people in the North Stand truly have a great time.
 However, it is strange and curious that through the years this crowd would choose the national steelband panorama competition as its place and time to gather.

-North Stand patrons show little or no interest in panorama
+North Stand patrons show little or no interest in Panorama

 The relationship between the crowd in the North Stand and steelband event is even more peculiar when you consider that the steelpan is the national instrument of Trinidad and Tobago.
 The obvious disinterest in the on-going music proceedings raises the question as to why the organizers permitted this relationship to develop to this point of open distraction, detraction and disrespect to the competition.
 It also raises the question as to if the North Stand crowd's behavior and attitude are really a small but accurate barometer of the thinking and attitude of the larger Trinidad and Tobago society towards the national instrument.